Rhodiola

 Does Rhodiola interact with any medications?

-Rhodiola may alter blood pressure and is not recommended for patients taking ACE inhibitors.
+Rhodiola may alter cardiovascular health and is not recommended for patients taking ACE inhibitors.
 Rhodiola can also increase the risk of bleeding when it's taken with aspirin or prescription anticoagulants such as warfarin (Coumadin®) or heparin.
 It is not proven safe with anti-platelet drugs such as clopidogrel (Plavix®).

 What is Rhodiola supplement used for?